 I first celebrated Canadian Thanksgiving at a Bouchercon (the World Mystery Convention) that was held several years ago in Toronto.
 I confess, I didn't realize there was 'another' Thanksgiving.
-For me Thanksgiving was about the Pilgrims, the Rock, the Turkeys.
+For me, Thanksgiving was about the Pilgrims, the Rock, the Turkeys.
 Same foods in Canada, but different date and reasons.
-So in case you're also unaware, here's some information on the origins of Canadian Thanksgiving which is more closely aligned to the traditions of Europe than of the United States.
+So in case you're new to this holiday, here's some information on the origins of Canadian Thanksgiving which is more closely aligned to the traditions of Europe than those of the United States.

 Another reason for Canadian Thanksgiving taking place earlier than its U.S. counterpart is that Canada is geographically further north than the United States, causing the Canadian harvest season to arrive earlier than the American harvest season.
 But what are the differences between Canadian and American Thanksgiving, other than the date?
 Not much!
 Both Canadians and Americans celebrate Thanksgiving with parades, family gatherings, pumpkin pie and a whole lot of turkey!
 (Info from Kidzworld.com)

-So here's a fabulous Pumpkin Pie for the Thanksgiving table.
+So here's a fabulous Double Layer Chocolate Pumpkin Pie for the Thanksgiving table.

 Double Layer Chocolate Pumpkin Mousse Pie

 1-1/2 cups chocolate cookie crumbs (chocolate wafers that have been crushed)

 8 oz bittersweet chocolate, chopped

 1 cup whipping cream

 1 tsp ground cinnamon